Dying ReLU and Initialization: Theory and Numerical Examples: Dying probability bounds and asymptotic properties

-\end{proof} As a practical guide, we constructed a diagram shown in Fig.~\ref{fig:max_layer} that includes both theoretical predictions and our numerical tests.
-We see that as the number of layers increases, the numerical tests match closer the theoretical results.
+As a practical guide, we constructed a diagram shown in Fig.~\ref{fig:max_layer} that includes both theoretical predictions and our numerical tests.
+We see that as the number of layers increases, the numerical tests match closer to the theoretical results.
 It is clear from the diagram that a 10-layer NN of width 10 has a probability of dying less than 1\% whereas a 10-layer NN of width 5 has a probability of dying greater than 10\%; for width of three the probability is about 60\%.
 Note that the growth rate of the maximum number of layers is exponential which is expected by Corollary~\ref{cor:p}.

+Our results explain why deep and narrow networks have not been popularly employed in practice and reveal a limitation of training extremely deep networks.
+We remark that modern practical networks happen to be sufficiently wide enough to have small BDPs.
+We believe that the born dead network problem is a major impediment for one to explore a potential use of deep and narrow networks.

-\section{Randomized Asymmetric Initialization}
+\section{Randomized asymmetric initialization}

-The so-called `He initialization' \citep{he2015delving} is perhaps one of the most popular initialization schemes in deep learning community, especially when the ReLU activation function is concerned.
+The so-called `He initialization' \cite{he2015delving} is perhaps one of the most popular initialization schemes in deep learning community, especially when the ReLU activation function is concerned.
 The effectiveness of the He initialization has been shown in many machine learning applications.
 The He initialization uses mean zero normal distributions.
 Thus, as we discussed earlier, it suffers from the dying ReLU.
 We thus propose a new initialization procedure, namely, a randomized asymmetric initialization.
 The motivation is in twofolds.
 One is to mimics the He initialization so that the new scheme can produce similar generalization performance.
 The other is to alleviate the problem of dying ReLU neural networks.
+We hope that the proposed initialization opens a new way to explore the potential use of deep and narrow networks in practice.

 For ease of discussion, we introduce some notation.
 For any vector $\bm{v} \in \mathbb{R}^{n+1}$ and $k \in \{1,\cdots, n+1\}$, we define

 In order to train a $L$-layer neural network, we need to initialize $\bm{\theta}_L = \{\bm{W}^\ell, \bm{b}^\ell\}_{1\le \ell \le L}$.
 At each layer, let $\textbf{V}^{\ell} = [\W^{\ell}, \bm{b}^{\ell}] \in \mathbb{R}^{N_\ell \times (N_{\ell-1}+1)}$.
 We denote the $j$-th row of $\textbf{V}^{\ell}$ by $\textbf{V}^{\ell}_j = [\W^{\ell}_{j}, \bm{b}^{\ell}_j] \in \mathbb{R}^{N_{\ell-1}+1}$, $j=1,\cdots,N_\ell$ where $N_0 = d_{\text{in}}$ and $N_L = d_{\text{out}}$.